Planning a website redesign for your resort? Maybe consider this instead.

 What should you do instead?
 I though I’d never pretend you’d ask.

-If I were you – and, to be clear, I’m not – I’d make a list of ten things centered around three goals or ideas.
+If I were you – and, to be clear, I’m not – I’d sit down with the same agency you worked with on your site, put on your thinking caps, and make a list of ten ideas to make your current site better.

-3. Trying totally new things you’ve never considered before.
+- Trying totally new things you’ve never considered before that don’t require a redesign.

 For example.